ibm-watson-embedded-business-assistant/eba-example-agents/README.md

 ## License

-EBA is a platform constructed and operated by the [Watson Customer Engagement](https://www.ibm.com/customer-engagement) platform engineering team.
+EBA is a framework constructed and operated by the [IBM Watson Supply Chain](https://www.ibm.com/supply-chain) platform engineering team.
 This repository hosts documentation and sample configurations that work with the EBA core platform.
 This content is licensed under the Apache 2.0 license.
 Full license text is available in [LICENSE](LICENSE).